 As in Devarajan et al. (1996), we include the initial level of income to control for convergence effects.
 A major issue that must be addressed before the relationship between state budgets and economic growth can be tested is the issue of convergence in growth rates across states.
 Convergence implies a negative relationship between growth rates and the initial level of income.
 The assumption is that when states begin with lower levels of income they will experience higher rates of economic growth.
 In the absence of barriers to the mobility of factors of production, income in low-income states will tend to converge with that of higher income states.
-Differences in growth rates may be due to the differences in initial levels of income growth would have to control for the initial level of income to account for the convergence of state growth rates.
+Differences in growth rates may be due to the differences in initial levels of income.
+A regression analysis of the relationship between budgetary decisions and income growth would have to control for the initial level of income to account for the convergence of state growth rates.